mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 One can use `./flexmasa daemons-upgrade --help` to see all the available options.

-Accessing Tezos Software
+Accessing Mavryk Software
 -------------------------------------------------------------------------------

-Flexstesa needs access to the Tezos software.
-In particular, the `daemons-upgrade` command requires the baker daemons, (`octez-baker-PtKathma`, `octez-baker-PtLimaPt`, `octez-baker-alpha`) depending on which protocol upgrade is being tested.
+Flexstesa needs access to the Mavryk software.
+In particular, the `daemons-upgrade` command requires the baker daemons, (`mavkit-baker-PtKathma`, `mavkit-baker-PtLimaPt`, `mavkit-baker-alpha`) depending on which protocol upgrade is being tested.

 An easy way to let Flexmasa find them is to add them to the `PATH`.
-For instance, if all the Tezos utilities have been build at `/path/to/octez-repo/`:
+For instance, if all the Mavryk utilities have been build at `/path/to/mavkit-repo/`:

 ```
-    $ export PATH=/path/to/octez-repo/:$PATH
+    $ export PATH=/path/to/mavkit-repo/:$PATH
     $ flexmasa daemons-upgrade \
         --protocol-kind Kathmandu \
         --next-protocol-kind Lima \
-        --second-baker octez-baker-PtLimaPt
+        --second-baker mavkit-baker-PtLimaPt
 ```

 Note: Flexmasa will infer the executables needed based on the value passed to `--protocol-kind`.
 However, the option `--second-baker` is required to provide the baker executable for the next (upgrade) protocol.

-As an alternative to adding the Tezos software to `PATH`, all  the executable paths can be passed with command line options:
+As an alternative to adding the Mavryk software to `PATH`, all  the executable paths can be passed with command line options:

 ```
     $ flexmasa daemons-upgrade  \
         --protocol-kind Kathmandu --next-protocol-kind Lima \
-        --octez-node /path/to/octez-repo/octez-node \
+        --mavkit-node /path/to/mavkit-repo/mavkit-node \
-        --octez-client /path/to/octez-repo/octez-client \
+        --mavkit-client /path/to/mavkit-repo/mavkit-client \
-        --first-accuser /path/to/octez-repo/octez-accuser-PtKathma \
+        --first-accuser /path/to/mavkit-repo/mavkit-accuser-PtKathma \
-        --first-endorser /path/to/octez-repo/octez-endorser-PtKathma \
+        --first-endorser /path/to/mavkit-repo/mavkit-endorser-PtKathma \
-        --first-baker /path/to/octez-repo/octez-baker-PtKathma \
+        --first-baker /path/to/mavkit-repo/mavkit-baker-PtKathma \
-        --second-accuser /path/to/octez-repo/octez-accuser-PtKathma \
+        --second-accuser /path/to/mavkit-repo/mavkit-accuser-PtKathma \
-        --second-endorser /path/to/octez-repo/octez-endorser-PtKathma \
+        --second-endorser /path/to/mavkit-repo/mavkit-endorser-PtKathma \
-        --second-baker /path/to/octez-repo/octez-baker-PtLimaPt
+        --second-baker /path/to/mavkit-repo/mavkit-baker-PtLimaPt
 ```

 Both examples above, activate the protocol `Kathmandu`, and propose the `Lima`